anshuraj0123/anshutask/README.md

 2.To deploy the monitoring stack, run this command: docker-compose up

-3.Above command will build the nodeJS application and deploy the monitoring stack.
+Above command will build the nodeJS application and deploy the monitoring stack.

-4.Access the nodeJS application at localhost:80
+Access the nodeJS application at localhost:80

-5.Check Promtail metrics at localhost:3100/metrics
+Check Promtail metrics at localhost:3100/metrics

-6.Confirm Loki is ready at localhost:3100/ready
+Confirm Loki is ready at localhost:3100/ready

-7.Access Grafana dashboard at localhost:3000
+Access Grafana dashboard at localhost:3000

-8.Username and Password for Grafana: admin and admin
+Username and Password for Grafana: admin and admin

 ** make sure docker engine is installed in the system